rcapper/RAD/README.md

 Also see: https://www.biomedcentral.com/content/pdf/1753-6561-3-S7-S41.pdf ;"The effect of minor allele frequency on the likelihood of obtaining false positives"; namely, "These results suggest that removal of low MAF SNPs from analysis due to concerns about inflated false-positive results may not be appropriate"

+Also see: http://www.biomedcentral.com/content/pdf/1471-2148-12-94.pdf ; "Uninformative polymorphisms bias genome scans for signatures of selection"; "Markers with a very low minor allele frequency therefore lack the adequate sensitivity to capture the historical signatures of drift and hitchhiking, the key processes in genome scans."

 Also, from an email exchange with Mark Kirkpatrick:
 > I'm working with linkage diseq and Fst at the moment.
 The BayeScan manual (Fst) just notes that including low-MAF loci is bad and will skew the results, but doesn't elaborate on why.
 I've asked the developer but he's pretty bad about email responses.
 And for LD, r^2 is influenced by allele frequencies, so would that matter when comparing pairs of sites with super rare alleles?
 "Yes.
 Throwing out real data will bias your statistics."

 ## BayeScan Fst analysis
 ---
 Preparing data:
 ####

--- Pairwise comparisons, or all populations considered together?
+--- Pairwise comparisons, or all populations considered together?
 Do you consider loci that are outliers when comparing two pops pairwise, or do you apply BayeScan to all five or six or twenty pops together?
 For example, if you have southern, northern, eastern and western pops, do you compare S-N, S-W, S-E, N-W, N-E and E-W, or S-N-E-W at once?
 Do you lose power for having multiple comparisons?
 Must you correct for multiple comparisons?
 Are the true signatures of local adaptaion that may be unique to the southern population lost when you compare all four populations instead of just S-N?

 This is what Matthieu Foll (BayeScan) says: